Economy of Argentina: Agriculture

 Vineyard in Mendoza Province.
 Argentina ranks as the fifth largest wine producer worldwide.

 Argentina ranks among major global agricultural producers.
 It leads in beef exports, citrus, grapes, honey, maize, sorghum, soybeans, squash, sunflower seeds, wheat, and yerba mate.
 The sector contributed 9% of GDP in 2010.
 It generated one fifth of exports, excluding processed food and feed, which amounted to another third.
 Farmers harvested 103 million tons that year.
 Oilseeds, mainly soy and sunflower, exceeded 54 million tons.
 Cereals, mainly maize, wheat, and sorghum, surpassed 46 million tons.
+In recent years, maize output has increased significantly; between 2000 and 2023, production rose by a factor of 3.74, while the planting area expanded by 3.18 times.
+During this period, the average yield per unit increased by approximately 26%.
 The country led world production of yerba mate.
 It ranked among the top five for soy, maize, sunflower seed, lemon, and pear.
 It placed in the top ten for barley, grape, artichoke, tobacco, and cotton.
 It stood among the top 15 for wheat, sugarcane, sorghum, and grapefruit.

 Soy field in Argentina's fertile Pampas.
 The versatile legume makes up about half the nation's crop production.

 Sunflower seed production made Argentina one of the largest globally, with 2.2 million tons in 2010.
 That year, output included 2.3 million tons of potato, almost 2 million tons of lemon, 1.3 million tons of rice, 1 million tons of orange, 921 thousand tons of peanut, 813 thousand tons of cotton, 707 thousand tons of onion, 656 thousand tons of tomato, 565 thousand tons of pear, 510 thousand tons of apple, 491 thousand tons of oats, 473 thousand tons of beans, 431 thousand tons of tangerine, 302 thousand tons of yerba mate, 283 thousand tons of carrot, 226 thousand tons of peach, 194 thousand tons of cassava, 174 thousand tons of olives, 174 thousand tons of banana, 148 thousand tons of garlic, 114 thousand tons of grapefruit, and 110 thousand tons of artichoke, plus smaller crops.

 Livestock

 In 2019, producers raised 3 million tons of beef, fourth globally behind the US, Brazil, and China.
-They generated the fourth most honey, tenth most wool, 13th most chicken meat, 23rd most pork, 18th most cow's milk, and 14th most chicken egg.
+They generated the fourth most honey, tenth most wool, 13th most chicken meat, 23rd most pork, 18th most cow's milk, and the 14th most chicken eggs.
 Soy and byproducts, mainly animal feed and vegetable oils, formed one fourth of export raw materials.
 Cereals added 10%.
 Cattle raising supports domestic needs.
 Beef, leather, and dairy reached 5% of exports.
 Sheep raising and wool thrive in Patagonia, though output halved since 1990.
 Biodiesel exports exceeded US$2 billion in 2011.